octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 #### Theorem definition
-As said previously, the formal verification of a Tezos smart contract consists of verifying formally that **the execution of the Michelson script satisfies specific post-conditions**.
+As said previously, the formal verification of a Tezos smart contract consists in verifying formally that **the execution of the Michelson script satisfies specific post-conditions**.

 Also, as said previously, the theorem can be formalized as: